brian-kephart/heroku-imagemagick-buildpack/README.md

 # heroku-buildpack-imagemagick-heif

 The rise in popularity and use of HEIF/HEIC(High Efficency Image Format) means your project's image processing also needs to be able to handle this format.
-The current default version of imagemagick installed on heroku:22 dynos is a version 6.xx and does not support processing heic image files.
+The current default version of imagemagick installed on heroku dynos does not support processing HEIC image files.

-This [Heroku buildpack](https://devcenter.heroku.com/articles/buildpacks) vendors a version of ImageMagick with **WEBP and HEIF support** binaries into your project.
+This [Heroku buildpack](https://devcenter.heroku.com/articles/buildpacks) vendors a version of ImageMagick with full HEIF support.

-This one works was built for [**Heroku stack 20**](https://devcenter.heroku.com/articles/stack).
+This one works was built for [**Heroku stack 26**](https://devcenter.heroku.com/articles/stack).

 The tar file in the [/build folder](./build) currently contains:

-Version: ImageMagick 7.1.0-53
+Version: ImageMagick 7.1.2-23

 You will need to build a new binary if you want to use a newer or different version.
 To build a new binary see [How to Build a New Binary](#how-to-build-a-new-binary)